Gentlemen: (???Ed.)

 I went to New Britain Senior High School.
 Steve was two years ahead of me.
 I do recall the headlines in the (then) New Britain Herald about the 18 strikeouts, 18 walk game.
 As I recall he also played football (in those years NBHS was state champs).

 The only legend I doubt is about his IQ.
 Steve was no rocket scientist, but an IQ of 60?
 I doubt that very much.
-Too bad such a bad ending for such a talented guy.

-—r h price
+r h price

 The low IQ score was reportedly the result of his cognitive decline due to years of alcoholism and other challenges, after his baseball career was over.
 We'll clarify it in the article.
 Thanks for the feedback!